 Civil and Environmental Engineering M.Eng.

-The Civil and Environmental Engineering department offers a 30 credit Master of Engineering concentration with a focus on structural engineering.
-This may include multi-disciplinary research in the areas of structural engineering, advanced design, structural vibrations, and others.
-This involves the design of buildings, bridges and other structures and applied mechanics which form the basis of all structural analysis and design.
+The Master of Engineering in Civil and Environmental Engineering is a 30 credit master’s degree with two tracks: structural engineering and transportation engineering.
+The structures track focuses on the design of buildings, bridges and other structures and applied mechanics which form the basis of all structural analysis and design.
 The transportation track focuses on planning, design and operation of transportation systems

 Clinical Engineering M.Eng.

 The Biomedical Engineering department offers a 30 credit concentration in Clinical Engineering.
 Upon completion of this concentration, students will be able to lead healthcare technology implementation and improvement by working with clinicians and administrators, investigate technology related incidents and accidents, evaluate and specify utility systems which connect to medical equipment, analyze methods to interconnect medical devices to hospital computer networks to transfer data, preparation for certification by the American College of Clinical Engineering, exposure in the community, staying abreast of current technology and best practices, and preparation to advance in professional responsibilities and scope of expertise.